Bible Study Downloads & PrintablesUltimate Bible Cheat Sheets | Instant Bible Studies | Ultimate Bible Adventure Packs

 “And David sent and enquired after the woman.
 And one said, Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?” – 2 Samuel 11:3

-The Hittites were the descendants of Heth… one of the sons of Canaan, who was the son of Ham, the father of the African nations.
+The Hittites were the descendants of Heth… one of the sons of Canaan, who was the son of Ham, the father of the black African nations.
 After David sleeps with Bathsheba and gets her pregnant, he attempts to trick Uriah into sleeping with Bathsheba to cover up the pregnancy.
-When that doesn’t work, David has Uriah set up to be killed during battle.
+When that doesn’t work, David has Uriah sent to the front lines to be killed during battle.

 “And David comforted Bathsheba his wife, and went in unto her, and lay with her: and she bare a son, and he called his name Solomon: and the LORD loved him.” – 2 Samuel 12:24